Austria: Herbert Kickl elected to lead far-right Freedom Party | DW | 20.06.2021

 The FPÖ and Kurz's ÖVP were in a coalition between 2017 and 2019, which fell apart after Strache was seen offering business contacts for political support on tape.

-With growing animosity between Kickl and Kurz, FPÖ’s return to a federal coalition government seems unlikely.
+With growing animosity between Kickl and Kurz, the FPÖ's return to a federal coalition government seems unlikely.

 see/mm (dpa, APA)